bluething/exercise-reactive/reactiveprogrammingwithrxjava/src/main/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch3/README.md

 `flatMap()` takes `Observable<T>` and a function from `T` to `Observable<R>`.
 `flatMap()` first constructs `Observable<Observable<R>>` replacing all upstream values of type `T` with `Observable<R>` (just like map()).
 Then it automatically subscribes to these inner `Observable<R>` streams to produce a single stream of type `R`, containing all values from all inner streams, as they come.
-`flatMap()` merges the emissions of these Observables, so that they may interleave.
+`flatMap()` merges the emissions of these Observables, so that they may _interleave_.

+Why `flatMap()` cannot give any guarantee about what order of those subevents will arrive at the downstream operator/subscriber?
+What `flatMap()` does is take a master sequence (Observable) of values appearing over time (events) and replaces each of the events with an independent subsequence.
+We no longer have a single the master sequence but a set of Observables, _each working on its own_, coming and going over time.

 Use `flatMap()` for this condition:
 1. The result of transformation in map() must be an Observable.
 For example, performing long-running, asynchronous operation on each element of the stream without blocking.